anthonyeden/Profiler-Donations-GravityForms/readme.txt

 == Description ==

 A Wordpress plugin to integrate your Gravity Forms with Profiler CRM.
-You can send Donations and Interactions directly to Profiler from your Gravity Form.
+You can send Donations, Interactions, Mailing List Subscriptions, and more directly to Profiler from your Gravity Form.
 You can also use Profiler as a Payment Gateway!

 == Installation ==

 1. Install and activate the plugin
-2. Configure the plugin, and Profiler, based on these instructions: https://github.com/anthonyeden/Profiler-Donations-GravityForms/blob/master/README.md
+2. Configure the plugin, and Profiler, based on these instructions: https://support.profiler.net.au/kb/linking-a-payment-donation-gravity-form-to-profiler-using-the-plugin/

 == Changelog ==

+= 2.2.0 =

+Always make a backup before updating, and test your website thoroughly after any update.

+* NEW: Add Conditional Logic to all Feeds, for optional feed processing based on user-defined criteria
+* NEW: Mailing List Basic: Add the Phone Number field
+* NEW: Allow editing feed settings with capability 'gravityforms_edit_settings'
+* FIX: profiler_sourcecode & profiler_integrationid meta field storage

 = 2.1.0 =